freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
 It is best to perform updates at times the %brand% system is idle, with no clients connected and no scrubs or other disk activity going on.
-A reboot is required after most updates, so they are often planned for scheduled maintenance times to avoid disrupting user activities.
+Most updates require a system reboot.
+Plan updates around scheduled maintenance times to avoid disrupting user activities.

 The update process will not proceed unless there is enough free space in the boot pool for the new update files.
 If a space warning is